Graduate Course Catalog 2013-2014

 Students applying for advanced standing must hold a B.A. from an accredited S.W./B.S.W. program with a minimum overall grade-point average of 3.2 (4.0 point scale).
 This coursework must have been completed within five years of the date of M.S.W. matriculation.
 Advanced-standing applicants must also submit a reference from a B.S.W. faculty member and the undergraduate field supervisor or field coordinator.
 Students applying to the extended time program at UNH Manchester are advised that the Manchester program admits students every other year.

 Students applying to the dual-degree programs must meet the application requirements for both the Departments of Social Work and Kinesiology or the UNH School of Law.
 See Kinesiology and the UNH School of Law for their admission requirements.

 The M.S.W. program concentrates on strengths and empowerment models that encourage individuals and families, and communities and organizations to realize their full potential.
 The department supplies the students with a social and community systems context and promotes practice skills that are responsive to diversity issues.
 The program is housed in Pettee Hall with access to interview observation rooms and state-of-the-art classrooms and computer labs.

-Financial aid opportunities in the department include grants for students interested in the child welfare field or in work with developmentally disabled children and their families.
+Financial aid opportunities in the department include grants for students interested in the child welfare field or in work with children with developmental disabilities and their families.
 The department also offers graduate research assistantships to a few second-year students.
 Graduates of the program are employed in a wide variety of social and human service agencies as direct practitioners and in managerial roles.
-Please be aware that as a condition of being placed in some agency settings, graduate social work students may be required to complete a Criminal Record Check with both state and law enforcement agencies.
+Please be aware that as a condition of being placed in some agency settings, graduate social work students may be required to complete a criminal record check with both state and law enforcement agencies.

 M.S.W.
 Degree Requirements